Hoekz/JS-TDD-201/README.md

  - Using `msw` (jest)
  - Mock WebSocket with `jest-websocket-mock` or `mock-socket`

-## NodeJS (Coming Soon)

- - Testing ExpressJS
- - Testing File Operations (jest)

-## React (Coming Soon)

- - Testing functional components
- - Testing Class-based components
- - Testing Hooks
- - Testing connected components
- - Testing routing
- - Testing redux

-## Angular (Coming Soon)

- - Testing components
- - Testing component bindings (input/output)
- - Testing routing
- - Testing services
- - Testing pipes

-## End to End (In Progress)
+## End to End (Complete)

- - Testing full end to end with Cypress
+ - Cypress: testing full end to end and stubbed API
- - Testing stubbed API with Cypress
- - Testing full end to end with Playwright
+ - Playwright: testing full end to end and stubbed API

- - Testing stubbed API with Playwright
+## NodeJS (Future Release)

+ - List of existing tutorials.
+ - Waiting for insight into examples needed.

+## React (Future Release)

+ - List of existing tutorials.
+ - Waiting for insight into examples needed.

+## Angular (Future Release)

+ - List of existing tutorials.
+ - Waiting for insight into examples needed.